Cassius Dio: Biography

 For the greater part of his life, Dio was a member of the public service.
 He was a senator under Commodus and governor of Smyrna following the death of Septimius Severus; he became a suffect consul in approximately the year 205.
 Dio was also proconsul in Africa and Pannonia.
 Severus Alexander held Dio in the highest esteem and reappointed him to the position of consul in 229.
 Following his second consulship, while in his later years, Dio returned to his native Bithynia, where he eventually died.

-Dio was either the grandfather or great-grandfather of Cassius Dio, consul in 291.
+Dio was either the grandfather or great-grandfather of another Cassius Dio, consul in 291.

 Roman History

 Excerpt (78.8.6-78.11.1) of Cassius Dio's Roman History from a 5th-century manuscript.

 Dio published a Roman History (Ῥωμαϊκὴ Ἱστορία, Rhōmaïkḕ Historía) in 80 books in Greek, later translated into Latin as the Historia Romana.
 On the matter of its composition, he writes the following: "I spent ten years in collecting all the achievements of the Romans from the beginning down to the death of Severus [211 AD], and twelve years more in composing my work.
 As for subsequent events, they also shall be recorded, down to whatever point it shall be permitted me".

 The books cover a period of approximately 1,400 years, beginning with the tales from Roman mythology of the arrival of the legendary Aeneas in Italy (c.
 1200 BC) and the founding of Rome by his descendant Romulus (753 BC); as well as the historic events of the republican and imperial eras through 229 AD.
 The work is one of only three written Roman sources that document the British revolt of 60–61 AD led by Boudica.
 Until the first century BC, Dio provides only a summary of events; after that period, his accounts become more detailed.

 Dio's work has often been deprecated as unreliable and lacking any overall political aim.
 Recently, however, some scholars have re-evaluated his work and have highlighted his complexity and sophisticated political and historical interpretations.